Investing alongside you, fellow Foolish investors, here’s a selection of stocks that some of our contributors have been buying across the past month!

 What it does: Safestore is the UK’s largest self-storage unit provider, with 131 stores nationwide.

-What’s more, the stock also has a dividend yield of over 4%.
-In the last decade, its dividend has increased by a whopping 400%.
+Firstly, it looks cheap, with a price-to-earnings ratio of just 5.7.
+On top of this, it also offers a dividend yield of over 4%.
+In the last decade, its dividend has experienced a major 400% increase.

 Charlie Keough owns shares in Safestore.